sarahbhaskaran/cosim/README.md

 # cosim

+Simulate a platoon of vehicles in SUMO.
+The lead vehicle's trajectory comes from car_vel.csv and is currently the actual trajectory of one of the testbed vehicles from Vandertest.
+The following vehicles can be any ordering of "human" and "av" vehicles; humans are simulated by IDM and AVs are controlled by RL controller, follower-stopper, and acceleration dynamics.
+The RL controller and related components run in ROS.

 ## Setup

-1. Put repositories in catkin workspace, including this one
+1. Put repositories in catkin workspace, including this one.
+Most of these are private.
 ```
 cd ~/catkin_ws/src
 git clone git@github.com:sarahbhaskaran/cosim.git